sondrele/gatsby-source-google-spreadsheet/README.md

 - In order to automatically parse cell values as numbers and dates, you need to specify the format of the column (or the cell) in your spreadsheet.

+## Troubleshooting
+1. If you encounter issues while fetching Spreadsheet data despite your data looks correct, ensure you don't have hidden Sheets in your document which can cause errors.